 On the other hand, Windows can get super slow because it’s so complex.

-By doing a fresh Windows install, you’ll get rid of all corrupted data, invalid registry entries, viruses, and so on.
-You’ll also lose all the data on your primary storage drive.
+By doing a fresh Windows install, you’ll eliminate all corrupted data, invalid registry entries, viruses, etc. You’ll also lose all the data on your primary storage drive.

 If you’ve ever experienced a fresh Windows install on your PC, you know what I’m talking about.